 Controlling your assets even after you pass away

 Without your own estate plan, the IRS and the state of California will control how your assets are distributed after you pass away.
-The government is not interested in minimizing taxes, reducing costs, streamlining the distribution of your assets, and ensuring your wishes are carried out.
-To control “who gets what” you need your own plan.
+The government is not interested in minimizing taxes, reducing costs, streamlining the distribution of your assets, or ensuring your wishes are carried out.
+To control “who gets what,” you need your own plan.

 A properly designed and implemented plan can help you accomplish all of the following and more:

 - Assure the continuance of your lifestyle and the protection of your assets